Quickstart: Explore the Azure Time Series Insights Preview demo environment

 Explore the Time Series Insights explorer in a demo environment

-The Time Series Insights Preview explorer demonstrates historical data and root causes analysis.
+The Time Series Insights Preview explorer demonstrates historical data and root cause analysis.
 To get started:

 Go to the Contoso Wind Farm demo environment.